 All children are automatically enrolled into the platform via the Maternity File or National Health Index feed.
 So, parents can rest assured their child is being tracked and monitored for healthy development.

-NCHIP is a cloud-first platform, meaning children that move between regions can still be tracked, without having to repeatedly share their details or risk losing contact with their child healthcare providers.
+NCHIP is a cloud-first platform -meaning children that move between regions can still be tracked without repeatedly sharing their details or risk losing contact with their child healthcare providers.

 This blog is the second in our series on child milestone tracking.
 Our next blog explores what a national child health platform can mean for New Zealand.

-Read our previous blog on mapping your child’s journey with milestones
+Read our previous blog on Navigating your child’s journey through milestones: Are you missing the signs?